 ◆ Basket Weave Pattern – The basket weave pattern creates the illusion that planks are woven over and under each other.

 Flooring Plano TX: Diagonal And Other Pattern Variations

 ◆ Diagonal Orientation – Instead of laying a wood floor parallel to a straight wall, consider laying it diagonally.
 This can help make a small space look bigger because the eye is drawn to the corners of the room rather than to the walls.

 ◆ Wicket Pattern – A wicket pattern is obtained by breaking up short runs of straight planks with the addition of perpendicular planks.

 ◆ Picture Frame Pattern – Picture frame flooring features a border around the main floor.
 The border or edging is created using the same wood as the floor and placing it parallel to each wall.

 Give your clients spaces that have unique looks by varying the way you use wood flooring Plano TX.
-To get help with your next project, call us at Wood Floors of Dallas at (972) 525-0026.
-You can also visit us online at www.woodfloordallas.com to find out more about our services and to see a gallery of completed projects.
+To get help with your next project, contact us at Wood Floors of Dallas.